 However, I had to give another go to get the consistency right.
 So, I simply doubled the quantity of agar-agar and this time it came out perfectly.

-To sum it up, my tofu cheesecake is vegan, plant-based, gluten-free (if you tolerate avenin in oats), refined sugar free, oil-free and vegan Candida diet friendly.
+To sum it up, my tofu cheesecake is vegan, plant-based, gluten-free (if you tolerate avenin in oats), dairy-free, refined sugar free, oil-free and vegan Candida diet friendly.

 Vegan Tofu Cheesecake Recipe